Case Summary

 Case History

-The Glosemeyers’ family farm near Marthasville, Missouri, is traversed by a 12-acre easement formerly occupied by the Missouri-Kansas-Texas (MKT) Railroad.
-The State of Missouri constructed a bicycle path along the easement, preventing the railroad easement from reverting to the Glosemeyers.
+The Glosemeyers’ family farm near Marthasville, Missouri, includes a 12-acre easement that was originally used by the Missouri-Kansas-Texas (MKT) Railroad.
+After the railroad ceased operations, the State of Missouri constructed a bicycle path along the easement, preventing it from reverting to the Glosemeyers.

-On March 4, 1993, MSLF filed a complaint on behalf of the Glosemeyers, seeking just compensation.
-The case was on hold pending the resolution of a similar case, Preseault v.
+In 1986, the Glosemeyers filed a lawsuit seeking just compensation for the government’s use of their property.
+The case was stayed pending the resolution of a similar case, Preseault v.
 State of Vermont, in the Federal Circuit.
-When Preseault was favorably resolved, the Glosemeyers’ suit resumed.
+Once Preseault was favorably resolved, the Glosemeyers’ suit resumed.

 Explore More